 MySQL Cluster GUI Configuration Wizard

-For more information about this tool, see The MySQL Cluster Auto-Installer.
+For more information about this tool, see The NDB Cluster Auto-Installer.

 Support for Foreign Key Constraints

-MySQL Cluster now supports foreign key constraints between
+Important Change: MySQL NDB Cluster now supports foreign key constraints between

 SET NULL, and

 NDBstorage engine.
-(It is not possible, for example, for a foreign key on
+(It is not possible, for example, for a foreign key on an

-Note that MySQL Cluster tables that are explicitly partitioned
+Note that MySQL NDB Cluster tables that are explicitly partitioned by

 You can create an